opokam/eezh/README.md

 ## Change Log
+### Version 2.3 (2024-01-01)
+- Removed sed to work with newer HMC code which removed sed due to "secuirty fix".
+- Thank you, Esa Kärkkäinen.
+ - Please send feedback and suggestions; contact email below.

 ### Version 2.1 (2020-12-15)
 - sriovlslogport works now.
 Which fields should we use for sriovlsphysport and sriovlslogport?
  - Please send feedback and suggestions; contact email below.